mcw-mstp/mcw-mstp.github.io/docs/contributing.md

 Mkdocs is a very convienent tool for building documentation.
 For working with this site, the only commands you should need are:

 * `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build --force` - Build the documentation site.
+* `mkdocs build -force` - Build the documentation site.
 (This pushes the built site to the gh-pages branch).
 The force option is needed since we hace multiple pages under some of the main headers
 * `mkdocs -h` - Print help message and exit.

 ## Project layout